Vivian

 I tried Talk To Me In Korean for a year.
 Solid grammar but I never built listening confidence.
 The chapters didn't connect to the songs I actually replayed.
 Then DopaSpeak.
 Hangeul in 2 hours during a Saturday afternoon.
 By week 4 I could read titles, lyrics, basic captions on Korean YouTube.
 By week 6 the honorific system clicked, I now recognize when an idol is using formal speech with elders versus casual speech with bandmates.

 What surprised me: the on-device privacy.
-The AI runs on my phone, my listening history doesn't go anywhere, no ads pushing me to upgrade.
-That made the Lifetime tier an easy decision.
+The AI runs on my phone, my listening history doesn't go anywhere pushing me to upgrade.
+That Made DopaSpeak an easy choice.

 Originally written in German on /de/koreanisch-lernen-erfahrungen/ and translated with the author's consent.